Morphology and Geology of the Berici Hills

-A visit to the Museum starts with observation of a scale model of the Berici Hills, which allows the visitor to learn about the morphological conformation of this hilly massif and to identify the location of the main archaeological sites that provided the materials on show in the Archaeological Section.
+The visit to the Museum begins with a look at the model of the Berici Hills.
+This analysis provides information on the morphological conformation of the hilly massif and identifies the location of the main archaeological sites, whose findings are exhibited in the Archaeological Section.

 ![]() |